The Double Major Dilemma – Is It Worth the Extra Effort?

 Double major vs dual degree

 Although dual degrees and double majors might seem similar, they have distinct differences.
-Let’s first understand what a degree and a major are to distinguish between a double major and a dual degree.
+Let’s first understand what a degree and a major are, so we can distinguish between a double major and a dual degree.
 A degree is a formal recognition of qualification, while a major denotes the specific field of study you focus on within your degree programme.
 In essence, your major is the subject you specialise in to earn your degree—for example, a Bachelor of Arts degree with an economics major.

 A double major results in a single bachelor’s degree acknowledging both majors.
 For example, a bachelor of arts double majoring in communication and psychology.